RobbieHember/fcgadgets/README.md

 The **cbrunner** model adopts a probabilistic framework to accommodate processes with both deterministic and random components, as well as uncertainty analysis.
 Multiple ensembles occur when project configuration specifies a stochastic component to simulations.
 This generally only occurs if users incorporate simulations of the annual probability of tree mortality or annual probability of tree recruitment.

-### Identify Event Types from RESULTS Codes
-The **cbrunner** model relies on distinct event types to represent harvesting and silviculture.
-The crosswalk between **cbrunner** event types and RESULTS silviculture codes is given in **cbrun_utilities.py.QueryResultsActivity**.

 ### Working with Growth & Yield Models
 The **cbrunner** model can be driven with output from TASS/TIPSY growth and yield (GY) modelling applications.